Coffee, Creativity, and Focus: How to Build a Morning Ritual That Actually Helps

 Creativity is not just inspiration.
 It is attention, energy, pattern recognition, and follow-through.
 Coffee can support the attention side, while an audio prompt or focus track can act as a cue to start.

-For a broad health baseline, the BMJ/PMC: Coffee consumption and health umbrella review notes that roasted coffee is chemically complex and contains compounds with antioxidant and anti-inflammatory plausibility.
-The FDA also says caffeine can be part of a healthy diet for most adults, while reminding people that too much can cause side effects.
+For a broad baseline, the BMJ umbrella review on coffee and health notes that roasted coffee is chemically complex, with antioxidant and anti-inflammatory plausibility.
+The FDA likewise says caffeine can be part of a healthy diet for most adults, while reminding people that too much can cause side effects.

 A simple coffee-first routine